Sharpness-Aware Minimization with Dynamic Reweighting: Sharpness-Aware Minimization (SAM)

 The outer minimization can be performed with a standalone optimizer~(e.g., Adam; \citealt{kingma2015adam}).
 SAM roughly doubles the computational cost of training the model, requiring two forward and two backward passes for each batch.
 The SAM algorithm is outlined in~\Cref{algo::main}.

 Besides perturbing by batches, weight perturbation can also be performed on individual instances:

-where $\bm{\epsilon}_i$ can be calculated by single-step gradient descent on individual instances.
+where $\bm{\epsilon}_i$ is calculated by single-step gradient descent on individual instances.
 This approach is similar to many adversarial training methods in NLP, such as VAT~\cite{miyato2018virtual} and FreeLB~\cite{zhu2019freelb}, except that the perturbation is computed on model weights instead of input embedding only.
 We refer to the objectives of~\Cref{eq:per_batch} and~\Cref{eq:per_instance} as \emph{per-batch weight perturbation} and \emph{per-instance weight perturbation}, respectively.
-It is observed in the same paper by \citet{foret2020sharpness} that per-instance weight perturbation produces a smaller test error and is a better predictor of model generalization.
+It is noted in the same paper by \citet{foret2020sharpness} that per-instance weight perturbation produces a smaller test error and is a better predictor of model generalization.

 Despite its effectiveness, per-instance weight perturbation increases the computational and memory cost significantly, requiring $2N$ forward and $2N$ backward passes for a batch of size $N$.
 Because per-instance weight perturbation modifies all model weights independently, the perturbation for each individual instance needs to be computed on a distinct model copy.
 Therefore, per-instance weight perturbation can be computationally unaffordable for large-scale training.